gmh5225/CodetronikPass/README.md

 ```

 ## Build for Android (on Windows)
+Use Visual Studio 2022 to build llvm and llvm pass.

 ## Build for Android (on Linux)
 Downloading a prebuilt clang from AOSP makes it easy to compile a pass without having to compile llvm.